ankitg-02/sales_analysis/README.md

 <h1>Diagonastic Analysis</h1><br>
 <h3>We have to find the root cause of these trends of sales of different products for different segments.</h3><br>
 <h1>Predictive Analysis</h1><br>
-<h3>Here we are using Random Forest model to predict the segment of product through the entire dataset</h3>
+<h3>Here we are using DecisionTreeClassifer model to predict the segment of product through the modified dataset.</h3><br>
+Through using LabelEncoder we can change string data-type of the specified columns of the dataset into numrical data-type.<br>
+Now we will develop a model using DecisionTreeClassifer model to predict the relationship between Product ID and Ship Mode.<br>